3DCoded/Happy-Hare/Macro-Customization.md

 ```yml
 variable_user_print_state_changed_extension : 'MY_MACRO'
 ```
 Then "MY\_MACRO" will be called when the print state changes.
-The "MY\_MACRO" will be passed exactly the same parameters as the original callback macro `_MMU_PRINT_STATE_CHANGED` and wil be called after the default handling.
-In this way, although `mmu_state.cfg` is read-only, you have extended the original functionality with a macro you control.
+The "MY\_MACRO" will be passed exactly the same parameters as the original callback macro `_MMU_PRINT_STATE_CHANGED` and will be called after the default handling.
+In this way, although `mmu_state.cfg` (where `_MMU_PRINT_STATE_CHANGED) is read-only, you have extended the original functionality with a macro you control.

 > [!NOTE]
 > Because the settings in `mmu_macro_vars.cfg` are yours, they will be retained on upgrade.
-This allow the default logic to be enhanced without effecting your custom additions.
+This allow the default logic to be upgraded without effecting your custom additions.
 This is therefore the recommended method of adding functionality.

 This extension methodology works for many macros called by Happy Hare, including:
 ```